kipsangmarion/kipsangmarion.github.io/content/about.md

 ---
 title: "About"
-description: "A description of Stephen Oduh, an ML Research engineer."
+description: "A description of Marion Kipsang, a professional side quester."
 hideBackToTop: true
 hidePagination: true
 ---